In This Article

 - Main benefits: Encourages growth, strengthens strands, stimulates the hair follicle

-- Who should use it: In general, anyone with thin-to-normal hair who is concerned about hair loss.
+- Who should use it: In general, anyone with who is concerned about hair loss can use minoxidil.
 It is not recommended for pregnant individuals.

 - How often can you use it: Apply as directed on the packaging to damp hair.
-You should see results in 2-3 months with regular use.
+You should see results in two to three months with regular use.

 - Works well with: Vitamin D